diogojesusdev/octoflows/_docs/2) USAGE.md

 # USAGE

-Workflow Examples can be found under `_examples`
+Workflow examples can be found in the `_examples` directory.

 ## Running an "Image Transformation" workflow

-Workflow Defined at: `_examples/original/image_transformer.py`.
-To generate an image of the a graph representation of the workflow
+The workflow is defined at `_examples/original/image_transformer.py`.
+To generate a graph representation of the workflow:

-1) Activate the Python Virtual Environment and go to the workflow folder
+1) Activate the Python virtual environment and navigate to the workflow directory:
 ```bash
 . activate_venv.sh
 cd _examples/original